 Tip #9: Jun’s

-Jun’s menu features a fusion kitchen, flavors and ideas Cheung picked up on his travels.
-Butter poached lobster, Hokkaido scallop with homemade yuzu kosho, rainbow heirloom carrots and wagyu beef potstickers, are part of the nine course tasting menu and chefs favorite dishes.
-Jun’s is also a good spot for people with a sweet tooth.
-This really nice restaurant in Dubai offers custom cakes, for vegan and gluten-free customers as well.
+Butter-poached lobster, Hokkaido scallops with homemade yuzu kosho, rainbow heirloom carrots, and Wagyu beef potstickers are part of the nine-course tasting menu and the chef’s favorite dishes.
+Jun’s is also a great spot for those with a sweet tooth.

 -